JNRowe/jnrowe.github.io/thoughts/disconnect.rst

 There are a myriad of benefits to dropping the reliance on :abbr:`SaaS (Software as a Service)` affairs.
-The chance of any of them existing tomorrow is frankly not all that great: shuttering, buy-out closures, "pivotting", &c.
+The chance of any of them existing tomorrow is frankly not all that great: shuttering, buy-out closures, "pivoting", &c.
 You can also retain some level of control over your own data, knowing that for example it isn't being sold or stored in regions with little to no data protection regulation.